NoB0/crs-breakdown-detection/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ![Python version](https://img.shields.io/badge/python-3.9-blue)

-This repository contains the data related to the case study presented in the paper "_Identifying Breakdowns in Conversational Recommender Systems using User Simulation_" submitted to the ACM Conversational User Interfaces conference 2024.
+This repository contains the data related to the case study presented in the paper "_Identifying Breakdowns in Conversational Recommender Systems using User Simulation_" presented to the ACM Conversational User Interfaces conference 2024.

 The paper proposes a methodology to automatically detect breakdowns in conversational recommender systems using user simulation.
 It can serve as a diagnostic or development tool.
 An overview of the methodology is presented in the following figure: